vdclab/vdclab-wiki/GeneMark.md

 ## Notes from Users
 - Several tools for different organisms/purposes.
+- The GeneMark.hmm is one the best gene calling tools for bacteria
 - Different options for output.
-- Still develloping new tools.
+- Still developing new tools.
 - Can get your results by e-mail.

 ## Ease of use
 - Can be difficult to choose the right tool to fit your data.
-Some trial and error might be requiered.
+Some trial and error might be required.
 - Enter your sequence(s), choose your options and send.